 When you are no longer alive or able to provide financially for your special needs child, a trust will ensure a portion of your estate is contributed to them directly for their use.
 Setting up a trust can be a process, and must be carried out in advance if an untimely tragedy occurs.
 It can be impossible to provide for special needs retroactively.
 It’s best to set up adequate care by establishing a trust early on.

 A revocable trust is a part of special needs estate planning that ensures your child has access to a portion of your finances once you’ve passed away.
 A revocable trust also determines where your assets will be donated, like your home, real estate property, car, or other valuable assets.
 This trust must be created and administered properly and free of errors to ensure your child can receive your estate portion as you’ve intended.
 Most importantly, after your child has received this sum of money, you need to ensure that they can still have access to Medicaid if need be.
-This is another reason why working with a special needs Utah estate planning attorney is crucial.
+This is another reason why working with a special needs attorney is crucial.

 If your child is deemed ineligible to receive Medicaid assistance after inheriting your estate, they may experience financial hardship later in life.
 If your special needs child must enter a nursing home or other long-term care facility, there must be adequate money in place to afford the high costs of these places.
 At Amicus Law Firm, our attorneys are trained to specifically work with families of special needs children to address every possible angle of preparation.
 We will help you consider these aspects of care that you may be unaware you need.
 We give specialized attention to special needs families as we understand the dire importance of caring for our most vulnerable loved ones.
 Protecting a special needs child is incredibly important, and consulting with legal counsel who is familiar with this type of law is crucial.

 Speak with special needs planning counsel at Amicus Law Firm to discuss your child’s unique needs.
 Some special needs children will require Supplemental Security Income (SSI) when they become adults.
-Setting up certain types of trusts or estate can negatively affect your child’s ability to receive this assistance.
+Setting up certain types of trusts or estates can negatively affect your child’s ability to receive this assistance.
 A qualified lawyer can help.